Vakash123/M3_Restaurant_App/2_Requirements/README.md

     * It calculates the tax
     * You can see the generated bill
     * It is easy to operate and gives accurate results
+    * It requires login and password to access the software

 # Highlevel Requirements